NCEAS/2016-postdoc-training/06-code-best-practices/1-coding-best-practices-general-tips.md

 - Choose **intuitives names for your variable and functions**, not generic.
 If you store a list of files, dod not use `x` for the variable name, use instead `files`.
 Even better use `input_files` if you are listing the files you are importing.
 - Be consistant in terms of style you use to name your variables, functions, ...
 - **Keep it simple (KISS)**.
 Do not create too complicated statement.
 Implement your taks in several lines instead of embedding a lot of executions in one line.
 It will save you time while debugging and make your code more readable to others

+## Few important principles

-- **Go modular**! break down taks into small code fragments such as functions.
+>- **Go modular**! break down taks into small code fragments such as functions.
 It will make your code reusable for you and others (if well documented).
 Keep your function simple, they should only implement one or few (realted) tasks
 - **Don't Repeat Yourself (DRY)**.
 If you start copy pasting part of your code changing few parameters => write a function and call it several times with different parameters.
 Add flow control such as loops and conditions.
 It will be easier to debug, change and maintain
 - **Test your code**.
 Test your code against values you would expect or computed with another software.
 Try hedge cases, such as NA, negative values, .... and try to handle errors in your code
 - **Iterates with small steps**, implement few changes at the time to your code.
 Test, fix and move forward!